Raj-GMITS/flutter-ios-useful-commands/README.md

+Make sure to run this command in the ios directory of your Flutter project.

 ## Flutter iOS One-Liner Command with pod deintegrate:

 This command is used for the first-time setup of iOS and also when encountering errors like unresolved modules or remnants of old pods.
 It performs a fresh re-installation of pods by removing existing pods, the `.xcworkspace` file, and the `Podfile.lock` file.